sunyang713/sabor-site/README.md

 ### Styling
-"I can throw in some styles rite quick at the end, easy."
-Never make the mistake of making styling an after-thought.
-Styling is just as, if not more, time-consuming as core implementation.

-*Stylus* is the chosen preprocessor.
-It's objectively better than Sass or Less.
+ - *Stylus* is the chosen preprocessor.

-*Bootstrap* is the CSS framework. *React-Bootstrap* is also installed to integrate the javascript portion of bootstrap as modules.
+ - *Bootstrap* is the CSS framework. *React-Bootstrap* is also installed to integrate the javascript portion of bootstrap as modules.

-An extremely important opinionated pattern I've established is global vs modulated styles.
-Stylus stylesheets can only be used with *react-css-modules* and will be namespaced (isolated) to the component into which they were imported.
-Standard CSS stylesheets can be used as usual, with all of its frustrating idiosyncrasies.
-This is intentional to promote more sane object oriented CSS.
-However, global utility styles are definitely useful, which is why I've still allowed it.

 ## Suggested dev tools